fieldea/WADA1/Discussion.md

 2.deploy way, 1 use command to set up a new environment in heroku, while 2 using docker image, which contains the setting of virtual enronment, dependencies, add-on, etc.

 3.data communication, 1 use django model to operate database directly, 2 use http api as commands.
+With serialization, data can be commonly transfer from different framework.

+4.paas like heroku, data base and web service are combined, iaas like amazon, hardware are alternative.

 Reflection: